GammaRay99/CTF-WRITEUPS/FCSC2023/pwn/may_the_forth/README.md

 I'm not gonna explain a lot about forth, but I watched a few tutorials to have a better understanding on how the language works.

-The most important is that forth is a stack-based language, which means that when I do:
+The most important is that forth is a **stack-based language**, which means that when I do:
 ```
 > 1337
 > 56